Skarlso/godevelopment/README.md

 Originally I'm using this environment to develop Docker, so I need docker setup as well.
 This installs docker-engine and adds vagrant user to the sudo docker group so docker can be called without sudo.

-In order to do that, please set the following environment variable:
+In order to do that, please set the following environment variable in .env:
 ```
 echo INSTALL_DOCKER=true > .env && vagrant up
 ```